-- I. Identifying the at-risk foot - 2.
-Regularly inspecting and examining the at-risk foot - 3.
-Educating the patient, family and healthcare professionals - 4.
-Ensuring routine wearing of appropriate footwear - 5.
-Treating risk factors for ulceration
+- 1. Identifying the at-risk foot. - 2.
+Regularly inspecting and examining the at-risk foot. - 3.
+Educating the patient, family, and health care professionals. - 4.
+Ensuring routine wearing of appropriate footwear. - 5.
+Treating risk factors for ulceration.

-An appropriately trained team of healthcare professionals should address these five elements as part of integrated care for people at high risk of ulceration (IWGDF risk stratification 3).
+An appropriately trained team of health care professionals should address these five elements as part of integrated care for people at high risk of ulceration (IWGDF risk stratification 3).

-I. Identifying the at-risk foot
+4.1 | Identifying the at-risk foot

-The absence of symptoms in a person with diabetes does not exclude foot disease; they may have asymptomatic neuropathy, peripheral artery disease, pre-ulcerative signs, or even an ulcer.
-Examine a person with diabetes at very low risk of foot ulceration (IWGDF risk 0) annually for signs or symptoms of loss of protective sensation and peripheral artery disease, to identify if they are at-risk for foot ulceration, including doing the following:
+The absence of symptoms in a person with diabetes does not exclude foot disease; they may have asymptomatic neuropathy, PAD, preulcerative signs, or even an ulcer.
+Examine a person with diabetes at very low risk of foot ulceration (IWGDF risk 0) annually for signs or symptoms of LOPS and PAD, to identify if they are at-risk for foot ulceration, including doing the following: